FlexFund/flexfund-overview/README.md

 - Presentation Layer (ASP.NET 8.0 Web API)

 The below excerpts describe, at a lower level, the implementation details of each logical architectural component.

+### Stream Simulation Layer
+This stream simulator is intended to be the application's primary producer which will take raw data sources and format them into a standardized and easily consumable/processable format downstream.
+In the case of this application, a combination of both simulated (fake) data was used as well as data from live sources.
+Each data source is tagged upon production to the Kafka stream.
+The producing logic is implemented in the form of hosted services that exist across the application.

 ### Data Ingestion Layer
 The data ingestion layer is a small microservice which will subscribe to messages from the Confluent stream data and ingest them into the SQL server database.